-By Sara Palmer Hussey, PhD, creator of healthy ageing supplement Lumity
+By Sara Palmer Hussey, PhD, creator of immunity support supplement, Lumity

-There are nutrients that will fast-track healing, boost our health and strengthen our immune system and ability to fight off illness.
+There are vitamins and nutrients for your immune system that will fast-track healing, boost our health and the ability to fight off illness.

 When we are ill, we may not feel like eating, but it is vital to sustain our energy levels.
 For this to happen, the fuel from the food we eat or from our reserves must be transported into our cells and turned into energy.